-certify that the State of MISSISSIPPI has provided the policies, procedures, methods, escriptions, and assurances checked as 'yes' in Sections II.A and II.B and the certifications required in ection II.C of this application.
-These provisions meet the requirements of Part C of the Individuals with isabilities Education Act as found in 20 U.S.C.
-1431-1443 (as amended) and the 2011 regulations in 34 FR Part 303 (as amended).
-The State will operate its IDEA Part C program in accordance with all of the equired policies, procedures, methods, descriptions, assurances and certifications. f any policies, procedures, methods, descriptions, and assurances have been checked 'no', I certify that the State will operate throughout the period of this grant award consistently with the requirements of the DEA as found in 20 U.S.C.
-1431-1443 (as amended) and the 2011 regulations in 34 CFR Part 303 (as imended), and will make such changes to existing policies and procedures as are necessary to bring hose policies and procedures into compliance with the requirements of the IDEA, as amended, as soon as possible, and not later than June 30, 2024.
-(34 CFR §76.104) I, the undersigned authorized official of the Mississippi State Department of Health, (Name of State and official name of : State agency) am designated under Part C by the Governor of this State to submunder Part C of the Individuals with Disabilities Education Act (ID Printed/Typed Name and Title of Authorized Representative of the State: Signature: Date: olginata. c.
-Julio.
+I certify that the State of Mississippi has provided the policies, procedures, methods, descriptions, and assurances checked as 'yes' in Sections II.A and II.B and the certifications required in Section II.C of this application.
+These provisions meet the requirements of Part C of the Individuals with Disabilities Education Act as found in 20 U.S.C.
+1431-1443 (as amended) and the 2011 regulations in 34 CFR Part 303 (as amended).
+The State will operate its IDEA Part C program in accordance with all of the required policies, procedures, methods, descriptions, assurances and certifications.

+If any policies, procedures, methods, descriptions, and assurances have been checked 'no', I certify that the State will operate throughout the period of this grant award consistently with the requirements of the IDEA as found in 20 U.S.C.
+1431-1443 (as amended) and the 2011 regulations in 34 CFR Part 303 (as amended), and will make such changes to existing policies and procedures as are necessary to bring those policies and procedures into compliance with the requirements of the IDEA, as amended, as soon as possible, and not later than June 30, 2025.
+(34 CFR §76.104)

+, (Name of State and official name of S State agency) am designated under Part C by the Governor of this State to submit this application for FFY 2024 funds under Part C of the Individuals with Disabilities Education Act (IDEA).
+Printed/Typed Name and Title of Authorized Representative of the State: Signature: Date: olgnature.
+Date.